Kearney Case Interview: Complete Prep Guide (2026)

 Some Kearney offices also conduct a written case interview in the final round.
 Check with your recruiter so you know whether to expect one.

 Beyond passing the cases, Kearney will be evaluating cultural fit in this round.
 They want to see that you are enthusiastic about the job, a team player, and easily coachable.
-Interviewers will give offers based on who they can picture as future consultants and who they would want on their team.
+Interviewers give offers based on who they can picture as future consultants and who they would want on their team.

 If you are an undergraduate, the final round may include an Assessment Centre with a group case presentation.
 If you are an MBA or experienced hire, you will typically do an individual written case presentation instead.